Mastering Rounding to the Greatest Place Value: A complete walkthrough

 Rounding to Other Place Values

-While this guide focuses on rounding to the greatest place value, it's important to understand that you can round to any place value.
+While this guide focuses on rounding to the greatest place value, it helps to understand that you can round to any place value.
 The process remains the same, but instead of focusing on the leftmost non-zero digit, you identify the specific place value you wish to round to, and then look at the digit immediately to its right.
-For example, rounding 3,728 to the nearest hundred would involve focusing on the hundreds digit (7) and the digit to its right (2).
+Here's the thing — for example, rounding 3,728 to the nearest hundred would involve focusing on the hundreds digit (7) and the digit to its right (2).
 Since 2 is less than 5, we would round down to 3,700.

 Real-World Applications of Rounding